GoogleDistributedCloud/GDCBareMetal/README.md

 ## Kubernetes
 ### GDC Custom Resource Definitions
-There are CRDs that implement analogs of traditional GCP operations specific to GDC via KRM
+There are CRDs that implement analogs of traditional GCP operations specific to GDC via KRM.

 CRD | API | notes
 --- | --- | ---
+? | Node Maintenance | type of node role for kubernetes upgrades which include unscheduling nodes.
 VirtualMachineBackupPlanTemplate | . | .
 [VirtualMachineBackupRequest](https://docs.cloud.google.com/distributed-cloud/hosted/docs/latest/gdcag/platform-application/pa-ao-operations/vm-backup/backup-plans/manage-backups#kubectl_1) | VMs | .
 VirtualMachineRestoreRequest | . | ```kubectl get virtualmachine.virtualmachine.gdc.goog -n PROJECT```
 . | . | .

+### GDC Kubernetes APIs
+Storage Classes (ReadWriteMany and ReadWriteOnce)
+### GDC Kubernetes and Project relations
+Kubernetes clusters in GDC can be 1:n (1 to many) n:m (many to many) or n:1 (many to 1) for project to cluster mappings.
+Limits are 16 user clusters per org with 42 nodes per user cluster - for a total of 640 + 32 = 672 nodes per org.

 ## KubeVirt